MiguelXCruz/MiguelXCruz/README.md

 <br>
 <br>

-- 🔭 I am currently working on [Combate à Fraude](https://github.com/combateafraude)
+- 🔭 I am currently working as a mobile developer at [Combate à Fraude](https://github.com/combateafraude)
-- 👀 I’m interested in apply for my first job as a mobile developer
-- 🌱 I’m currently learning about new tecnologies
+- 🌱 I’m currently learning about new tecnologies and innovations for the future
 - 📫 Rich me by miguelcruz074@gmail.com

 <br>